-This originally appeared on my tech blog.
-It’s primarily notes on the subtleties of differential entropy, but also contains a review of discrete entropy, various entropy-related information quantities such as mutual information, and a listing of various axiomatic formulations.
+A discussion of some of the subtleties of differential entropy.
+This also contains a review of discrete entropy, various entropy-related information quantities such as mutual information, and a listing of various axiomatic formulations.

 We should require that every bill be ratified by a second vote, one year after its original passage.
 It goes into effect as normal, but automatically expires if not ratified at the appropriate time.

 Sometimes foolish legislation is passed in the heat of the moment or due to short term pressures.
 Perhaps there is an approaching election, or the media has flamed popular hysteria over some issue, or there is a demand for immediate action with no time for proper deliberation, or an important bill is held hostage to factional concerns, or legislators are falling all over one another to respond with a knee jerk reaction to some event.
 There are many reasons why thoughtful consideration may succumb to the influences of the moment.
 The consequences of such legislation can be real and long lasting.
 Law enforcement resources may be diverted or rights suppressed or onerous demands made on businesses.
 It is true that legislation may be repealed, but this requires an active effort.
 The same forces that induced the original legislation, though weakened by time, may threaten to damage anyone who takes the initiative to rectify it.